Guam Occupation Survivors

 War in the Pacific National Historical Park remembers the civilians on Guam who survived the tragedy of war.
 14,721 Guam civilians endured war atrocities such as forced march, forced internment, forced labor, beatings and worse.
 All are listed on the Asan Bay Overlook Memorial Wall of Names.

-To request a PDF document with the complete listing of the 14,721 survivors as well as the 1,170 Guam civilians and 1,880 American servicemen who died, please email us.
-To learn more about the Asan Bay Overlook, click here.
+See the complete list of the 14,721 survivors as well as the 1,170 Guam civilians and 1,880 American servicemen who died.
+Learn more about the Asan Bay Overlook.

 Park footer